munterfi/archgis/README.md

 # ArchGIS <img src="docs/figures/archgis_logo.png" align="right" alt="" width="120" />

-ArchGIS is an extension for Arch Linux that expands it with the most common spatial libraries (GDAL, GEOS and PROJ) and tools (Python, R, Julia and QGIS) for reading, processing, analyzing, visualizing and storing spatial data sets.
+ArchGIS is an extension for Arch Linux that expands it with the most common spatial libraries (GDAL, GEOS and PROJ) and tools (Python, R, Julia and Docker) for reading, processing, analyzing, visualizing and storing spatial data sets.
 The installation of the ArchGIS extension requires a proper Arch Linux installation with a desktop environment (e.g. Gnome) as starting point.
 The desktop environment